Sailing the Camino de Santiago

-Here’s an unusual way to follow St. James’ Way: by boat.
-You can do it any time of year, with a route taking in 14 ports in northern Spain, or join in an organised crossing held every month of July.
+Here’s an unusual way to follow the Camino de Santiago: by boat.
+You can do it any time of year, with a route taking in different ports in northern Spain, or join an organised crossing held every month of July.
 We’ll show you how.

 Sociedad Regional de Cultura y Deporte.
 Consejería de Educación, Cultura y Deporte de Cantabria

 This seafaring version of the Camino de Santiago visits the regions of the Basque Country, Cantabria, Asturias, and Galicia.
 It crosses the Cantabrian Sea and reaches the Atlantic Ocean, but to obtain the Compostela (the accreditation showing you have completed St James’ Way) you need only sail 100 nautical miles and walk the last few kilometres to Santiago de Compostela from Monte do Gozo.
 The route stops at some of the ports which form part of the crossing: Hondarribia, Donostia-San Sebastián, Orio, Getaria, Mutriku, Getxo, Santurtzi and Bermeo (in the Basque Country); Laredo and Santander, in Cantabria; Lastres and Gijón, in Asturias; and Viveiro, A Coruña, Muxía, Muros and A Pobra Do Caramiñal, in Galicia.You don’t need your own boat to sail the Camino de Santiago.
 You have the option of hiring a boat or joining the crew of another craft on the route.
 Also, every July there is a group voyage along the entire route.